weaveworks-guides/weave-net-legacy/centos-simple/README.md

 sidebarweight: 15
 ---

-{% include product-vars %}

-## What you will build ##

-This example demonstrates how to deploy `Weave Net` and then use `Weave Run` to discover containers on your network.
+In this example you will use `Weave Net` to provide nework connectivity and service discovery using the [`weavedns service`](http://docs.weave.works/weave/latest_release/weavedns.html).

 In this example: